r-grandorder/tri-hermes/en/pages/shimosa.md

 **Archer of Inferno:**

 THE ARCHER OF INFERNO...!
-THE ONE WHO SHALL BURN THIS WORLD TO CINDERS! ! !
+THE ONE WHO SHALL BURN THIS WORLD TO CINDERS!!!

 **Archer of Inferno:**